Armanidrisi/PHP_REST_API/README.md

 ## Quick Start
 Import The Database.sql File In Your PHPMYADMIN
-Edit Your Configurations in config/Database.php File
+And Edit Your Configurations in config/Database.php File

 ## App Info